willcohen/aurelius/README.md

 `Featurelike`s from [ovid](https://github.com/willcohen/ovid).
 * Use of `PreparedGeometry` to improve speed of JTS operations.

+### aurelius.parcel

+* Initial helper functions to assist with parcel-specific analysis

 ### aurelius.resources (dev)

 * Import of QCEW and Census FIPS definitions into an internal sqlite database.